sst/sst/www/docs/design-principles.md

 });
 ```

-Finally, you can configure the props of the underlying CDK construct that the `Api` construct is built on.
+Finally, you can configure the props of the underlying CDK construct that the `Api` construct uses.

 ```ts {4-11}
 import { HttpApi } from "@aws-cdk/aws-apigatewayv2-alpha";